bazelbuild/bazel/site/docs/skylark/language.md

 fct()          # runtime error, fct() attempts to modify a frozen list
 ```

+Global variables defined in `bzl` files cannot be changed outside of the
-Just like the above example using `bzl` files, values returned by rules are
+`bzl` file that defined them.
+Just like the above example using `bzl` files,
-immutable too.
+values returned by rules are immutable.

 ## Differences between BUILD and .bzl files